What can I take in my hand luggage?

 sports equipment

-Rackets, ski poles or hiking sticks: such items are considered potentially dangerous and may not be taken into the cabin.
-It is best to hand in your luggage with your sports equipment at the airport - at the so-called bulky baggage counter.
+Rackets, ski poles, or hiking poles: These items are considered potentially dangerous and are not permitted in the cabin.
+It's best to drop off your luggage with your sports equipment at the airport at the oversized baggage counter.

 Ice skates: These are also not allowed in hand luggage.

-Lighters: As a rule, you are only allowed to carry one lighter, and it must be on you, i.e. in your jacket pocket.
+Lighters: As a general rule, you are only allowed to carry one lighter, and it must be kept on your person, i.e., in your jacket pocket.
 It may not be stored in your hand luggage.

-Matches: Some airlines allow a pack of safety matches, but you should check beforehand.
+Matches: Some airlines allow a pack of safety matches, but you should check with them beforehand.

-Any liquids in containers larger than 100 ml are prohibited, even if only part of the liquid has been used and the rest is less than 100 ml.
-The only exceptions are medicines and baby food.
+Any liquids in containers larger than 100 ml are prohibited, even if only part of the liquid has been used and the remainder is less than 100 ml.
+The only exceptions are medications and baby formula.

 Dangerous substances

-Chemicals and gases: Flammable substances, paints, sprays or flammable gases are not permitted.
-This also includes camping stoves or fireworks.
+Chemicals and gases: Flammable substances, paints, sprays, or combustible gases are not permitted.
+This includes camping stoves and fireworks.

 What should definitely be in your hand luggage?

-In addition to the basic things, there are some must-haves that you should definitely pack in your hand luggage:
+In addition to the basics, there are some must-haves that you should definitely pack in your hand luggage:

-Your passport, visa, boarding pass and other travel documents should always be within reach.
-A separate document holder or small bag for them can be very practical.
+Your passport, visa, boarding pass, and other travel documents should always be within easy reach.
+A separate document holder or small bag for them can be very useful.

 Technical devices and chargers

-Electronic devices such as your smartphone or laptop provide entertainment and are useful companions when traveling.
-But don't forget to take the corresponding chargers with you.
-Power banks are generally not allowed in checked luggage and must therefore be carried in hand luggage.
+Electronic devices like your smartphone or laptop provide entertainment and are useful companions when traveling.
+But don't forget to bring the chargers.
+Power banks are generally not allowed in checked baggage and must therefore be carried in your carry-on luggage.

 headphones

-For comfort on long-haul flights, neck supports and sleep masks are a must.
-They help you relax better during the flight and maybe even sleep.
+For comfort on long-haul flights, neck rests and sleep masks are essential.
+They help you relax better and maybe even sleep during the flight.

 Small snacks and water

-Although many flights offer food, it never hurts to have a small snack with you.
-However, remember that for security reasons you are only allowed to take liquids in 100 ml containers.
-It is best to buy a bottle of water after the airport security check in the duty free shop, as you will not be able to get large quantities of liquids through the security check.
-Another option is an empty bottle with a larger capacity that you can take with you after the
+Even though many flights offer food, it never hurts to have a small snack with you.
+However, keep in mind that for security reasons, you are only allowed to bring liquids in 100 ml containers.
+It is best to buy a bottle of water in the duty-free shop after the airport security check, as you will not be able to get larger quantities through the security check.
+Another option is an empty bottle with a larger capacity, which you can bring after the

-In times of pandemics and increased hygiene awareness, disinfectants and respiratory masks are indispensable.
-Many airports and airlines require the wearing of a mask, especially during boarding and disembarking.
-Clarify all special regulations before you start your journey.
+In times of pandemics and heightened hygiene awareness, disinfectant and face masks are essential.
+Many airports and airlines require wearing a mask, especially during boarding and disembarking.
+Clarify any special regulations before you begin your journey.